 Oruzogo group – Family size: 23 members including 1 silverback.
 The Oruzogo group one of the recent gorilla families opened for visitor access in Bwindi Impenetrable National Park.

-Kyaguriro gorilla group – this group is not visited by tourist yet but reserved for researchers for study purpose.
+Kyaguriro gorilla group – this group is not visited by tourists yet but reserved for researchers for study purposes.

 Gorilla Groups In Rushaga Include: